-Mercè Crosas is Harvard University’s Research Data Officer, with the Office of Vice Provost for Research (OVPR), and Chief Data Science and Technology Officer at Harvard’s Institute for Quantitative Social Science (IQSS).
+Mercè Crosas is Harvard University’s Research Data Officer, with Harvard University Information Technology (HUIT), and Chief Data Science and Technology Officer at Harvard’s Institute for Quantitative Social Science (IQSS).

 In the last ten years, Dr. Crosas has been PI and co-PI of multiple research grants and collaborations related to data privacy, data provenance, research reproducibility, and data sharing in social science, biomedicine, and astronomy.
 She is part of numerous committees and working groups focused on research data management, data citation, and data standards, and is a co-author of the FAIR (Findable, Accessible, Interoperable, Reusable) data principles as well as the Joint Declaration of Data Citation Principles.

 Before re-joining Harvard in 2004, Dr. Crosas worked for six years in the educational software and biotech industries, initially as a software developer, and subsequently as director of the software development team.
 She contributed to the development of lab information management systems (LIMS) for SNP discovery and genotyping and mass spectrometry.
 Before that, she spent six years at the Harvard-Smithsonian Center for Astrophysics, first as a pre-doctoral fellow for her Ph.D. in Astrophysics from Rice University, and later as a post-doctoral fellow, researcher, and software engineer with the Radioastronomy division.
 There she worked on Monte Carlo simulations of radiative transfer in evolved stars and contributed to the software for the Submillimeter Array interferometer.
 She earned a B.S. in Physics from the Universitat de Barcelona, Spain.